What Happens After Treatment for Penile Cancer?

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
-Living With Uncertainty: The Fear of Cancer Recurrence talks more about this.
+For more information, see Understanding Recurrence.

 For other men, the cancer may never go away completely.
 These men may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer under control and help relieve symptoms from it.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Read When Cancer Doesn’t Go Away for more about this.
+Read Managing Cancer as a Chronic Condition for more about this.